-Department of Pathology and Microbiology College of Medicine University of Nebraska Medical Center
+Department of Pathology, Microbiology, and Immunology College of Medicine University of Nebraska Medical Center

-For additional information, please contact
+For additional information, please contact:

-Samuel Cohen, M.D., Ph.D.
-983135 Nebraska Medical Center Omaha, NE 68198-3135 (402)559-6388 The Jerald R. Schenken, M.D.
+Department of Pathology, Microbiology, and Immunology Chair's Office 985900 Nebraska Medical Center Omaha, NE 68198-5900 (402)559-7255 The Jerald R. Schenken, M.D.
 Outstanding Achievement in Pathology and Microbiology Award is presented to senior medical students graduating from the University of Nebraska Medical Center's College of Medicine, exemplifying outstanding professionalism and achieved scholastic excellence in the areas of pathology and microbiology while attending medical school.
 Dr. Schenken was extensively involved with medicine in general, not only pathology, so the award is open to all graduating senior medical students, regardless of the specialty in which they intend to practice.